Owenll66/Owenll66.github.io/_posts/2021-07-06-OutOfMemoryExceptionAnalysis.md

 ![OOM2](https://www.owenll66.com/blog-res/blog-OOM/OOM2.png)

 * Here is another leaking scenario which requires user's operations.
 For example, it a user open a window and close it multiple times.
 Every time the window is closed the resource should be released.
 If not, the memory graph will look like below.
-Each red point indicates the user click on the open window button.
+Each red point indicates the user clicking on the open/show window button.
 In this case, to locate the problem would not be too hard.
 Review the code that closes the window and release the data once not using.

 ![OOM3](https://www.owenll66.com/blog-res/blog-OOM/OOM3.png)